Bistro/Swell/README.md

 The Slim PHP microframework is awesome.
 After developing with it for a while there were some patterns that that showed up.
-This library is an attempt to keep the awesome'ness of Slim which adding some developer friendly featrues.
+This library is an attempt to keep the awesome'ness of Slim while adding some developer friendly features.

 ## In Heavy Development